louietsai/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be related parameters for hough transformation. sometimes the left and right lanes will connect together

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+1.